Equality in Pony

 if None is None then // TRUE! // There is only 1 None so the identity is the same end let a = Foo("hi") let b = Foo("hi") if a is b then // NOPE.
 THIS IS FALSE end let c = a if a is c then // YUP!
 TRUE! end

-Equality by structure check in Pony are done via
+Equality by structure check in Pony is done via

 ==.
 It verifies that two items have the same value.
 If the identity of the items being compared is the same, then by definition they have the same value.

 You can define how structural equality is checked on your object by implementing

 eq must be defined on the left operand, and the right operand must be of type